muldjord/skyscraper/docs/CONFIGINI.md

 Please take note that almost all of these options are set at a useful default (and can therefore be left out) and should only be set if your use case requires it.

-If you've installed Skyscraper through the RetroPie-Setup the executable is instead located at `/opt/retropie/supplementary/skyscraper/Skyscraper`.
-In that case I recommend creating a symbolic link to the executable.
-Do this by running `$ sudo ln -s /opt/retropie/supplementary/skyscraper/Skyscraper /usr/local/bin/Skyscraper` (without the `$`).
+NOTE!
+If you've installed Skyscraper through the RetroPie-Setup script, it is recommended to create a symbolic link to the executable.
+Do this by running `sudo ln -s /opt/retropie/supplementary/skyscraper/Skyscraper /usr/local/bin/Skyscraper`.
 This will allow you to just type `Skyscraper` when running it from command line.

 Options can be set on three levels; either `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]` or `[<MODULE>]`.